 \begin{theorem} Assume that the $(3,3)$-polynomial $\sextic$ with coefficients in $\K$ is generic with respect to $\Gamma$.
 Under mild genericity assumptions on $\Gamma$, each tropical tritangent $\Lambda$ to $\Gamma$ has either 0, 1, 2, 4 or 8 lifts to a classical tritangent to $V(\sextic)$ in $\pr^1_{\overline{\K}}\times \pr^1_{\overline{\K}}$.
 Precise values of the lifting multiplicities of all local tangency types can be found in \autoref{tab:LiftingMultiplicities}. \end{theorem}

-Our method of proof includes solving a local version of the classical system defining a tangency between two curves to determine the initial data of the tangencies and the equation defining the tritangent curve, tropical modifications and re-embeddings induced by them (also known as tropical refinements).
+Our method of proof includes solving a local version of the classical system defining a tangency between two curves to obtain the initial data of the tangencies and the equation defining the tritangent $(1,1)$-curve, tropical modifications and re-embeddings induced by it (also known as tropical refinements).
 Although all these techniques have already been used in similar settings~\cite{CM20,LM17}, there are several technical difficulties involved in combining these tools, given the high number of local tangencies to consider and their combinatorial complexity.
-In particular, the ``tree-shape'' tangency, corresponding to the case when $\Lambda\cap \Gamma$ is a trivalent tree with four leaves, was proven to be extremely challenging both from the combinatorial and the computational perspective.
+In particular, the ``tree-shape'' tangency, corresponding to the case when $\Gamma \cap \Lambda$ is a trivalent tree with four leaves, was proven to be extremely challenging both from the combinatorial and the computational perspective.
 The number of pages spanning~\autoref{sec:tang-mult-six} attests to this fact.

 After determining individual lifting multiplicities, arithmetic considerations become natural.
-More precisely, we wish to determine over which fields the tritangent curve and the three tangency points are defined.
+More precisely, we wish to determine the field of definition of the tritangent curve and the three tangency points.
 Inspired by joint work of the third author with Payne and Shaw~\cite{MPS23} we show that when $\sextic$ and $\Gamma$ are generic in the sense of \autoref{thm:main2}, these fields are compositions of degree two extensions of $\K$.
 In agreement with~\cite{MPS23}, we call such extensions quadratic.

 \begin{theorem} Let $\Lambda$ be a tropical tritangent to $\Gamma$ with positive lifting multiplicity.
 Then, all lifts $V(\ell)$ of $\Lambda$ are defined over the same minimal quadratic extension $\LL$ of $\K$.
 In addition, in almost all cases, whenever $V(\ell)$ is defined over $\LL$, all three tangency points between $V(\ell)$ and $V(\sextic)$ are also defined over $\LL$, that is, any lift of $\Lambda$ that is $\LL$-rational, is automatically totally $\LL$-rational.
 For the exceptional cases, the tangency points are defined over a degree two extension of $\LL$. \end{theorem}